UTSA-ICS/sid-server/doc/source/key_terms.rst

 What's needed to Authenticate?
 ==============================

-Two pieces of information are required to authenticate with keystone, a bit of ``Resource`` information and a bit of ``Identity``.
+Two pieces of information are required to authenticate with sidserver, a bit of ``Resource`` information and a bit of ``Identity``.

 Take the following call POST data for instance: